MicrocontrollersDev/MigratingToLatest/README.md

 ## Mods

-## (NOTE: If on Sodium 0.2, you will need to use [Indium](https://github.com/comp500/Indium) as well.
-If you would like to use Iris as well, you will need to use Iris' custom Sodium which should be built into Iris as one of the options in the Iris installer.)
+#### NOTE: If on Sodium 0.2, you will need to use [Indium](https://github.com/comp500/Indium) as well.
+Also, since Iris currently comes bundled with its own version of Sodium, it is not required to download Sodium standalone.

-TODO: a better way to sort these. maybe do that fancy clicky dropdown things

-_Dependencies_
+### Dependencies

 These are essential mods that are pretty much required for most fabric mods as dependencies.